 ITM: 135 places

 For those that missed the mark or were unable to attend, three more CPG Satellites are planned.
 The next stop will likely be held in Jinan at the end of May.
 If it pushes through, it will be the CPG’s first visit to that city.
 Following that event are two confirmed stops, Taiyuan and Shanghai, both taking place in June.
 For Taiyuan, it will also be the group’s first visit.
 Games are scheduled for the first week of the month.
 For Shanghai, this is a regular stop, and usually draws the largest crowd of all the satellites.
 The satellite will run during the last week of June.
 We will have the official schedule posted once it becomes available.

-To give readers an idea of the weight of the CPG Satellites, this year’s CPG Sanya Championships Main Event will be richer than ever with buy in at a shocking US$ 15,000 and an estimated US$ 5.5 million prize pool.
-This is ten times more than the past years entry fee.
-To date, the biggest Main Event attendance and pot was in 2019 with 3,132 entries at US$ 1,500 buy in each for over US$ 4.1 million.
+To give readers an idea of the weight of the CPG Satellites, this year’s CPG Sanya Championships Main Event will be richer than ever with buy in at US$ 1,500 and an estimated US$ 5.5 million prize pool.
+To date, the biggest Main Event attendance and pot was in 2019 with 3,132 entries at US$ 1,200 buy in each for over US$ 4.1 million.
 The champion Shen Chao pocketed a monster payout of ~US$ 600K.
 The 2021 CPG Sanya Championships is scheduled for August 20 to 27 at the Howard Johnson Resort Sanya Bay.

 APL Trilogy – Enter the Dragon in Hanoi from April 3 to 11